Acacallis (mythology): Mythology

-Fearing her father's wrath, she exposed her son Miletus, but Apollo commanded she-wolves to nurse it until it could be taken in and raised by shepherds.
+Fearing her father's wrath, she exposed her son Miletus, but Apollo commanded she-wolves to nurse him until he could be taken in and raised by shepherds.
 He grew up strong and handsome, and Minos was seized with desire for the boy.
 Miletus fled Crete to avoid being becoming the eromenos of the king, and went on to found the eponymous city, Miletus.

 Pausanias relates that when Apollo came to Carmanor to be cleansed for the murder of Python, he mated with Acacallis (said to be a nymph in this particular version), and that from their union were born Phylacides and Phylander.
 People of the Cretan city Elyrus sent to Delphi a bronze statue of a goat suckling these two children, which suggests that they must have been abandoned by their mother.

 Acacallis was in Crete a common name for a narcissus.